dreoporto/camknows/config_reference.md

 ### `use_video_port` (expert)

-Accelerates image capture by using the video stream.
+Accelerates image capture by using the camera's video port.

 ### `enable_manual_mode` (expert)